 FareShare opens new Regional Centres in Kent, Thames Valley and Southern Central.

 With the opening of FareShare Lancashire and Cumbria, there are now 20 FareShare Regional Centres.
-FareShare FoodCloud launches, a digital platform linking charities with local stores who have unsold food left at the end of the day.
+FareShare Go launches, a digital platform linking charities with local stores who have unsold food left at the end of the day.

 The opening of FareShare East Anglia brings the number of Regional Centres up to 21 and brings FareShare’s work to a whole new area of the UK.
+FareShare wins Charity of the Year at the Third Sector and the Charity Times awards.